newrelic/open-install-library/docs/mongodb.md

     ```

+Alternatively, you can launch your own cloud resources, manually [install](https://www.mongodb.com/docs/manual/installation/) and [configure](https://www.mongodb.com/docs/manual/reference/configuration-options/) MongoDB and then run the recipe installation.

 ## Testing Instrumenting a MongoDB Server with [SCRAM](https://www.mongodb.com/docs/manual/core/security-scram/) Authentication Enabled

 For this case, please do the following:

 1. Follow steps 1, 2 and 3 from the previous case.
-2. Additionally, connect to MongoDB by using the [mongo shell](https://www.mongodb.com/products/shell) available in your test instance deployed through the manual definition.
+2. Additionally, connect to MongoDB by using the [mongo shell](https://www.mongodb.com/docs/mongodb-shell/) available in your test instance deployed through the manual definition.
 You may need to install the mongo shell if testing through other means.
-3. Once connected to `mongod`, issue these commands which will create a `root` user account in the MongoDB server with username `sysadmin` and password `virtuoso`:
+3. Once connected to `mongod`, issue these commands which will create a `root` user account in the MongoDB server with username `sysadmin` and password `TestPassword123$`:
     ```sh
     use admin
+    db.createUser({
+        user: "sysadmin",
+        pwd: "TestPassword123$",
+        roles: [
-    db.createUser({ user: "sysadmin", pwd: "virtuoso", roles: [ { role: "root", db: "admin" }, { role: "userAdminAnyDatabase", db: "admin" } ] })
+            { role: "root", db: "admin" },
+            { role: "userAdminAnyDatabase", db: "admin" }
+        ]
+    })
     ```
-    **IMPORTANT NOTE**: The credentials created in step 3 are super-privileged.
+    **IMPORTANT**: The credentials created in `step 3` are super-privileged.
 This should be used only for testing purposes.
 For any other situation you should create a more appropriate user account with less privileges.
 4. Open again MongoDB's config file `/etc/mongod.conf` and add these 2 lines:
     ```sh
     security:
       authorization: enabled
     ```
 5. Restart mongodb with `sudo systemctl restart mongod` (or similar command) and run the MongoDB integration install.
 6. The recipe will prompt if using SCRAM credentials to authenticate.
 Please, answer 'Y' and follow the prompts.
-Provide the credentials created in step 3.
+Provide the credentials created in `step 3`.

 ## Testing Instrumenting a MongoDB Server with SSL Authentication Enabled

 This scenario is a little more difficult to test as it requires creating the CA and related certificates.
-The following links below were helpful:
+The following links below were helpful, in case you want to take a look at them:

 - https://www.mongodb.com/docs/manual/appendix/security/appendixA-openssl-ca/
 - https://www.mongodb.com/docs/manual/appendix/security/appendixB-openssl-server/
 - https://www.mongodb.com/docs/manual/appendix/security/appendixC-openssl-client/

-The steps on those links are summarized as follows:
+The steps on those links above are summarized for your convenience as follows:

 1. In your MongoDB server, create a `ca` folder for example: `/home/admin/ca`.
-2. Copy/save the .cnf files mentioned in the MongoDB documentation links above to the folder created in step 1.
+2. Copy/save the .cnf files mentioned in the initial steps in the MongoDB documentation links above to the folder created in `step 1`.
-3. Open the `openssl-test-server.cnf` and go to the `alt-names` section of that file to update the DNS/IP details of your MongoDB server/instance.
+3. Open the `openssl-test-server.cnf` and go to the `alt-names` section of that file to update the `DNS/IP` details of your MongoDB server/instance.
 For example:
     ```sh
     ...
     [ alt_names ]